baltimore-sun-data/maryland-2018-governor-precinct-map/readme.md

 ![](output/screenshot.png)

+Available online on The Baltimore Sun's website in a November 9, 2018 story titled ["Maryland governor precinct-by-precinct: Where Hogan and Jealous got their votes"](https://www.baltimoresun.com/news/maryland/politics/bs-md-governor-election-precinct-map-20181107-htmlstory.html).

 *This repository will be updated with additional data processing code.*

 ## Precinct results for the governor's race (Election Day vote only)